kazupon/kt-msgpack/README.md

 - num: the number of removed reocrds.
 - \_xxx: arbitrary records whose keys trail the character "\_". (optional)

 #### error
 the following error codes returned in the response.

+- 34: not exist a database.

+### vacuum
+    void vacuum (1:optional map<string, string> inmap)

+Scan the database and eliminate regions of expired records.

+#### parameters
+specify the following keys in `inmap` parameter.

+- DB: the database identifier. (optional)
+- step: the number of steps.
+If it is omitted or not more than 0, the whole region is scanned. (optional)

+#### return
+none.

+#### error
+the following error codes returned in the response.